gurishaansingh/Induction-Program/README.md

 #### 01:30 PM to 03:30 PM – Electrical Engineering Department Tour

 During this time, students explored the labs and interacted with faculty members.
 It was a valuable session for understanding the academic infrastructure and culture of the department.
+### DAY2 (01-08-2025)

+#### 9:00 AM to 11:00AM - Universal Human Values
+The day began with an expert lecture by Dr. Priya Darshni Madam.
+In which she gave us deep insights  of Basic human aspirations Evaluation of our efforts Planning for a fulfilling life Multiple ways to fullfill aspirations Common aspirations and concerns in our personal and professional lives.

+#### 11:00 AM to 12:30 PM -
+I attended another enriching session conducted by Dr. Arvind Dhingra (Director of STEP and Incharge of TAC).
+He asked for 7 boys and 7 girls to come up on stage whom he asked to perform a team strategy game.

+#### 12:30 PM to 1:30 PM -
+We had a short lunch break

+#### 1:30 PM to 2:30 PM -
+We appeared for the English Proficiency Test in our assigned rooms.
+The test helped assess our basic communication and comprehension skills.

+#### 2:30 PM to 3:30 PM -
+We had the Maths Proficiency Test, which checked our foundational mathematical abilities.